Degree53/carpentry/README.md

 **Carpentry** is a library of highly customisable React components.
-The functionality and layout of each component is designed to be configurable via an API using React props.
-All other styling is left to the developer.
+The functionality and layout of each component is designed to be configurable via APIs using React props.
+All non-structural styling is left for the developer.

+**WARNING** This package is under initial development.
+Until `v1.0.0` all changes should be treated as breaking.
+Not recommended for production.
 <br><br>

 ## Rationale